1 Other Ways to Set Up Your Environment

 2.1 Install Git

 Ruby on Rails uses Git for source code control.
 The Git homepage has installation instructions.
-There are a variety of resources on the net that will help you get familiar with Git:
+There are a variety of resources online that will help you get familiar with Git.

 2.2 Clone the Ruby on Rails Repository

-Navigate to the folder where you want the Ruby on Rails source code (it will create its own
+Navigate to the folder where you want to download the Ruby on Rails source code (it will create its own

 rails subdirectory) and run: